• Skip to main content

 7.2: Execute Updated PM Program

-Objective: Put the revised maintenance program into practice.
+Put the revised maintenance program into practice.

 Actions: Monitor the initial implementation phase closely;